 You must have an Employer Identification Number (EIN) to enroll in CBSV.
 If you need an EIN, contact the IRS.

-CBSV is typically used by companies who provide banking and mortgage services, process credit checks, provide background checks, satisfy licensing requirements, etc.
+CBSV is typically used by companies that provide banking and mortgage services, process credit checks, provide background checks, satisfy licensing requirements, etc.

-SSA may close registration for CBSV User Accounts and suspend services at any time.
+SSA may close enrollment and suspend services at any time.
 Questions about CBSV may be emailed to: email@example.com.

 CBSV does not verify identity, citizenship, employment eligibility, nor does it interface with the Department of Homeland Security (DHS) verification system.
 CBSV verifications do not satisfy DHS’s I-9 requirements.